Overview

 Petworth

-A diverse and increasingly popular neighborhood with a mix of rowhouses, parks, and local businesses, offering a more affordable option within the District.
+A diverse and increasingly popular neighborhood in Northwest D.C. with a mix of rowhouses and apartments.

 Market Trends